konradkalemba/rork-docs/supabase.md

 When apps connect directly from the frontend (like in many no-code tools), RLS must be set up to protect your data.
 But when using Rork's backend integration, your app connects to Supabase through a secure backend server. **This means you don't need to configure RLS yourself.**

-Rork handles secure access for you—your secret keys stay hidden, and the backend ensures users only see or change what they're allowed to.
+With Rork your secret keys stay hidden, and with the authentication set up, the backend ensures users only see or change what they're allowed to.

 > [!WARNING]
 > If you ever decide to expose Supabase directly from the frontend (not recommended), then enabling and configuring RLS will be necessary.